I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 your belief that the landlord could absorb a longer move-out deadline without too much hardship

 Finally, you can’t be evicted unless the landlord follows the legal process to serve and enforce the order of possession.
-If you don’t move out, the landlord can’t just change the locks on you or physically remove you.
+If you don’t move out, landlord can’t just change the locks on you or physically remove you.

 If you live in a rental but are not on the tenancy agreement, your legal rights are more limited.
 Your roommate who is on the tenancy agreement wouldn't have to follow the eviction rules that landlords have to follow.
 They also don’t have to use the approved government forms or abide by the same notice periods under the Residential Tenancy Act.